Choosing the best EDC bag to contain your every day carry items is an important part optimizing your day-to-day preparedness.

 - How to pick the best gear to realistically make you more prepared

-Where to Go From Here: Prepare Your Bug Out Bag
+Where to Go From Here: Pack Your Bug Out Bag

 Once you’ve developed your EDC kit, if you haven’t done so yet, you should consider preparing a bug out bag.

 We are the most comprehensive source for bugging out and take pride in our helpful Bug Out Bag List to help you pack!